ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 A JavaScript settings object for a Perl script run by PEB must have the following basic properties:

 * **scriptRelativePath**
-  ``String`` for the relative path of a Perl script run by PEB
+  ``String`` for the relative path of the Perl script run by PEB

-  The relative path of a script is converted to a full path using the ``{PEB_executable_directory}/app`` as a root folder.
+  The relative path of the script is converted to a full path using the ``{PEB_executable_directory}/app`` directory as a root folder.
 PEB does not check filename extensions or shebang lines of Perl scripts.
 Scripts without filename extensions can also be used.

 * **stdoutFunction**
-  ``function`` executed every time data is available on Pel script STDOUT
+  ``function`` executed every time data is available on the Perl script STDOUT

   The only parameter passed to the ``stdoutFunction`` is the STDOUT ``String``.